blueprismo/blueprismo.github.io/content/posts/human_decadency/index.md

 >After which a physics professor stood up and asked a perfectly ghastly question.
 >The speaker said, “Well I’m surprised that in an advanced city like Munich I get such an elementary question.
 I’m going to ask my chauffeur to reply.”

+The idea of _Chauffeur Knowledge_ is a day to day hassle in the recruiting processes where humans must triage the best available picks.
-There are lot of outstanding engineers out there (like Romans Krjukovs or Bill Kalaitzis), some average ones (like me) and lots of fake prophets feeded with buzzwords in their mouths, ready to be puked in front of some HR interview!
-Let's get started!
+There are lots of outstanding engineers out there (like Romans Krjukovs or Bill Kalaitzis), some average ones (like me) and lots of fake prophets stuffed with buzzwords in their mouths, ready to be puked in front of some HR interview!
+Welcome to the jungle of IT job searching 🦧

 ## Laugh at cringedin